Aaron-Belay/Tour-Buddy/README.md

 # Tour-Buddy

 **Tour-Buddy** is a Geographic Information System (GIS) application designed for tourists, offering features similar to Google Maps.
-Built using the OpenStreetMap API, GTK, and Glade, the application provides users with heat maps, night mode, and detailed directions for enhanced travel experiences.
+Developed as part of a team of 3 for my ECE297 course, the application was built using the OpenStreetMap API, GTK, and Glade.
+Tour-Buddy provides users with heat maps, night mode, and detailed directions for enhanced travel experiences.

+Due to school policy, the code cannot be posted publicly.

 ## Key Features